Agenda

 Paper | Trustworthy AI and the “Conscious CoPilot”: Navigating our Interactions with Artificial Agents

-Jesús Salgado : Adjunct Professor and Ph.D candidate at Polytechnic University of Madrid
+Jesús Salgado : Adjunct Professor and PhD candidate in the Department of Industrial Organization, Business Administration, and Statistics at the Polytechnic University of Madrid

 2:50 - 3:10